header logo

 The former West German team defeated even the mighty England

-Germany began to press, while the reigning world champions started to wilt under the heat.
-Uwe Seeler netted in the 88th minute with a close-range header, and in extra time, there was only one winner.
-Right on cue, in injury time, the winning goal came with a close-range volley from the master poacher of that era, Gerd Muller, securing victory for Germany.
+Germany began pressing, while the reigning world champions started to wilt under the intense heat.
+Uwe Seeler netted in the 88th minute with a close-range header.
+In extra time, there was no doubt about the outcome.
+In injury time, the winning goal came with a close-range volley from the master poacher of that era, Gerd Muller, securing victory for Germany.

 7. AC Milan 3 - 3 Liverpool (2005, Liverpool Won 3 - 2 on Penalties)

-Truly unbelievable!
-That's the shared feeling among those who witnessed the Champions League (CL) final between Liverpool and AC Milan in the early hours of yesterday, May 26th.
-It was one of the most dramatic matches in football history, and Liverpool became the first team to successfully come back after trailing by 3 goals in a CL final.
+It was truly unbelievable!
+That was the shared feeling among those who witnessed the Champions League (CL) final between Liverpool and AC Milan on May 26th.
+It was one of the most dramatic matches in football history, with Liverpool becoming the first team to successfully come back after trailing by 3 goals in a CL final.

 Liverpool fans’ memories always remember the victory over AC Milan